ihmcrobotics/ihmc-open-robotics-software/ihmc-interfaces/README.md

     $ docker run --name ros1_bridge -it ihmc_ros1_bridge:ardent

 Because the image doesn't have a proper entrypoint for a long-running process, this will start a container with a shell attached to it; you'll need to leave this terminal alone while completing the process so the image stays running while you extract the software.
+The rest of this process will be done from an additional terminal on the host system (not attached to the Docker container)

 #### 3. Extract the installed software from the running image